doupon1/roadmate/roadmate/README.txt

 		when is it is first run on a new system.

 		E.g. Lists of towns, geographical data .etc.

 --	./stylesheets

 		RoadMate's Cascading Style Sheets and their accompanying files.

+--	./scrips

+		A collection of internal and 3rd party JavaScript libraries used with RoadMate.

 --	./templates